Linaro/website/legal/README.md

 ### Information about you and your visits to Our site

-We process information about you gained from your use of the Linaro Website in accordance with [Our privacy policy](/legal/#privacy_policy){.hashLink}.
+We process information about you gained from your use of the Linaro Website in accordance with [Our privacy policy](#privacy_policy){:.hashLink}.

 * * *